The Petit Lenormand deck is available now. Limited stock

 The signer of the final point.

-The archetype associated with this combination is one who dares to place their signature at the bottom of a document that changes the situation.
-They do not merely think about the cut, they formalize it.
-They embody the energy of the phrase that begins with 'Hereby...' and that closes a door for good.
-It is not always comfortable, but it is often what allows for space to be cleared for a new page.
+The archetype associated with this combination is one who dares to place their signature at the bottom of a document that alters the situation.
+They do not merely contemplate the termination; they formalize it.
+They embody the energy of the phrase that begins with 'Hereby...' and that definitively closes a door.
+It is not always comfortable, but it is often what allows for space to be cleared for a new chapter.

 Shadow work

-A cutting message can fall like a blade without preparation or nuance.
+A cutting message can strike like a blade without preparation or nuance.

-In its shadow version, Scythe combined with Letter can signal emails sent in a fit of anger, terse letters, humiliating formulations, or decisions made without prior discussion and simply notified in writing.
+In its shadow version, the Scythe combined with the Letter can indicate emails sent in a fit of anger, terse letters, humiliating phrasing, or decisions made without prior discussion and simply communicated in writing.
 Words then become hurtful like a blade.
 This association warns against the temptation to resolve everything with a brutal message, without dialogue or support, at the risk of leaving lasting emotional scars.

 Calibration questions

-Your current writings have a strong power of cutting or clarification.
+Your current writings possess a strong power of termination or clarification.

-• What message are you thinking of sending to end a situation that has become untenable?
+• What message are you considering sending to end a situation that has become untenable?

-• What decision already made is just waiting to be clearly formulated in writing?
+• What decision has already been made that is just waiting to be clearly articulated in writing?

-• How can you write a firm letter without causing more hurt than necessary?
+• How can you compose a firm letter without causing more hurt than necessary?

 Combination